 The I.S.L.
-Law Review was established in 1975, and published its first article in Spring, 1976.
-It is edited and published by law students selected on the basis of scholarship and ability to do creative writing and research.
+Law Review was established in 1975, and its first issue was published by the School in Spring, 1976.
+It is edited by law students selected on the basis of scholarship and ability to do creative writing and research.
 The students write comments and notes on legal developments and significant cases.
 Membership on the staff is recognized as both an honor and a unique educational experience.